bbauska/W3Cx-5of5/README.md

   title=""
   alt="." />

-Let&apos;s have a look at some examples. so here we&apos;ve got an object named "medor" with the property "name" and the method "bark".
+<p>Let&apos;s have a look at some examples. so here we&apos;ve got an object named
+"medor" with the property "name" and the method "bark".
 If I open the console, I can type the name of the object.
-And, we see that it&apos;s got a name and a method.
+And, we see that it&apos;s got a name and a method.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 452.
 (16) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">